Skip to content

 What Burial Insurance Coverage Amounts Are Available?

-Most burial insurance policies are issued in smaller face amounts—commonly $5,000 to $50,000—because they’re intended to cover final expenses rather than replace full income.
-That range is often enough to handle funeral services, cremation or burial costs, family travel, and small outstanding balances.
+Most burial insurance policies are issued in smaller face amounts — commonly $5,000 to $50,000 — because they are intended to cover final expenses rather than replace full income.
+That range is often enough to handle funeral services, cremation or burial costs, family travel to attend services, small outstanding medical balances, and minor estate settling costs that accumulate in the months following a death.
+The face amounts available to any specific MS applicant depend on age, state of residence, the carrier’s guidelines for the specific health profile, and whether the applicant qualifies for level or graded benefits.

 When a health history is more complex, families sometimes choose to layer coverage.
-For example, a final expense plan can handle immediate funeral costs while another policy fills a broader need.
-If your goal is guaranteed acceptance without health questions, an option to review is guaranteed-issue life insurance (which typically comes with a graded benefit period for natural causes in the early years).
+A final expense plan can handle immediate funeral costs while another policy addresses broader needs.
+If your goal is guaranteed acceptance without health questions, our resource on guaranteed-issue life insurance explains that path — though guaranteed-issue policies typically come with a graded benefit period for natural causes in the early years and carry higher premiums relative to face amount compared to simplified-issue plans that accept applications based on health questions.

 Level Benefit vs. Graded Benefit for MS